MicrosoftDocs/xamarin-docs/docs/mac/get-started/hello-mac.md

 ## Anatomy of a Xamarin.Mac Application

-If familiar with iOS programming, there are a lot of similarities here.
+If you're familiar with iOS programming, there are a lot of similarities.
 In fact, iOS uses the CocoaTouch framework, which is a slimmed-down version of Cocoa, used by Mac, so a lot of concepts will cross over.

 Take a look at the files in the project: